 Citizen science is the specialty at John Janzen Nature Centre, where visitors can watch bees work, explore a pond ecosystem, sample edible plants and learn about composting (hint: don’t combine those last two).

 Lastly, those glass pyramids—the Muttart Conservatory will nicely bookend a safari experience with some exotic plants and habitats, from tropical to desert, and a great patio dining experience at the Culina Muttart.

 Perhaps you fancy yourself a time traveler?
 Just north from the Muttart at Louise McKinney Park, you can jump on a Segway with River Valley Adventure Co. and go from fur-trade past to sci-fi future in under 60 seconds.

-Or, imagine going from the hull of a canoe to thousands of metres high above with E-Z Air Helicopters.
+Or, imagine going from the hull of a canoe to thousands of metres high above with Edmonton Regional Helicopter Tours.
 Wild perspective swings like that will leave lasting impressions, for a day you won’t forget.

-With festivals at river valley parks (like Servus Heritage Festival at Hawrelak Park, and the Edmonton Folk Music Festival at Connor’s Hill), new food options like Little Brick Café in Riverdale, and city golf courses and outdoor swimming pools in easy reach, you can mix and match to come up with your own perfect paddle adventure.
+With festivals at river valley parks (like Edmonton Heritage Festival at Hawrelak Park, and the Edmonton Folk Music Festival at Gallagher Park), unique food options like Little Brick Café in Riverdale, and city golf courses and outdoor swimming pools in easy reach, you can mix and match to come up with your own perfect paddle adventure.